-The Rhode Island Department of Environment Management (DEM)’s Division of Agriculture requires most small-scale composters to submit registration paperwork to the state under the 1998 “Rules for Agricultural Composting.”
+The Rhode Island Department of Environment Management (DEM)’s Division of Agriculture requires most small-scale composters to submit registration paperwork to the state under the “Rules and Regulations for Agricultural Composting.”
 Certain composting activities–such as applying agricultural manures or composting agricultural by-products produced on-site–may be conducted without departmental registration.
-In order for an agricultural composter to accept paper, yard trimmings, or food scraps from off-site, s/he must receive approval from the Department of Environmental Management.
+In order for an agricultural composter to accept paper, yard trimmings, or food scraps from off-site, they must receive approval from the Department of Environmental Management.

 State regulations specify that if an agricultural composter accepts leaf or yard trimmings, wood waste, recyclable paper, or shells and bones generated off-site, then they must register with the Division of Agriculture and maintain operating records.
 However, Rhode Island tailors agricultural food scrap composting regulations based on the amount of material accepted.
 Registration and approval by the Department is solely required if an agricultural composter accepts: